vanvalenlab/deepcell-label/DEPLOYMENT.md

 }
 ```

-Note that you need to change the bucket name at `INSERT_BUCKET_NAME_HERE`.
+Note that you need to update the bucket name at `INSERT_BUCKET_NAME_HERE`.

 Build the frontend by running `yarn build` in the frontend folder which generates the static assets in the build folder.
 Open the build folder and upload all the files to the bucket.

 ## Host the backend with Elastic Beanstalk

+Loading and editing data with DeepCell Label happens with a Flask application hosted on Elastic Beanstalk.

-Start by installing the Elastic Beanstalk command line tools following [these instructions](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html).
+Install the Elastic Beanstalk command line tools following [these instructions](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html).
 You can check that they are installed by running `eb --version` on the command line.

 If using Elastic Beanstalk for the first time in the repository, run `eb init` from the root of the repository to initialize Elastic Beanstalk.

+use `eb create`. creating an Elastic Beanstalk environment for the first time,

-If there is an existing environment, use `eb use ENVIRONMENT_NAME` to use that environment for the current git branch.
-Each time you switch branches with git, you'll need to set the environment with `eb use`.
+To use existing environment, run `eb use ENVIRONMENT_NAME` to set the environment for the current git branch.
+Each time you switch git branches, make sure to set the environment with `eb use`.

-Once the EB environment is set, run `eb status` to see the state of the environment.
-Note the endpoint for the EB instance under CNAME.
-You can also find this info through the [Elastic Beanstalk page on the AWS Console](https://us-east-2.console.aws.amazon.com/elasticbeanstalk/home).
+Once the environment is set, run `eb status`.
+Look for CNAME to see the instance's endpoint URL.
+You can also find this URL on the [AWS Console](https://us-east-2.console.aws.amazon.com/elasticbeanstalk/home).
+Make a note of this URL to use with CloudFront.

 When you're ready to deploy, run `eb deploy`.